MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/powershell/manage-sharepoint-users-and-groups-with-powershell.md

 ```

 > [!IMPORTANT]
-> You have to enclose any string with spaces in quotation marks.
+> You must enclose any string with spaces in quotation marks.
 Group properties, such as permission levels, can be updated later by using the Set-SPOSiteGroup cmdlet.

 For example, let’s add the Auditors group with View Only permissions to the Contoso Test site collection in the contoso1 tenancy: